angular/angular/TRIAGE_AND_LABELS.md

 ## Caretaker Triage Process

-It is the caretaker's responsibility to assign `comp:  *` and `type: *` to each new issue as they come in.
-The reason why we limit the responsibility of the caretaker to these two labels is that it is unlikely that without domain knowledge the caretaker could add any additional labels of value.
+It is the caretaker's responsibility to assign `comp:  *` to each new issue as they come in.
+The reason why we limit the responsibility of the caretaker to these one label is that it is likely that without domain knowledge the caretaker could mislabel issues or lack knowledge of duplicate issues.

 ## Component's owner Triage Process